 Get access to my free library!

 Enter my free resource library for my latest files, printables, and patterns!
-Password is 'craftthelove' -- please copy and paste that in at the link above.
+Check your email to get the password -- please copy and paste that password in at the link above.
 Thanks for being a subscriber!!

 Enjoy the eclipse!
 And if you make a viewing tube, please share your photo.
 Email them to me at [email protected] and we’ll share them here.